 As part of it’s mission, AMOCA preserves and collects significant ceramic achievements of the world’s cultures from ancient times to the present.
-Our permanent collection, which consists of over 3,000 pieces, is a growing representation of the impact of ceramics on the development of human cultures.
+Our permanent collection, which consists of over 7,000 pieces, is a growing representation of the impact of ceramics on the development of human cultures.
 Much of our permanent collection has been photographed and is available for view on Flickr.
-As we relocate our permanent collection to our new location, only the pieces from our collection that are part of our current exhibit are available for viewing.
-Once renovations are done, we look forward to having a rotating display of our permanent collection on display to the public in our Hall B. At this time we do not offer tours of our storage facilities to the public.

 If you are interested in donating your work to AMOCA’s collection please abide by the following guidelines: Include a cover letter, résumé, digital images and a corresponding file listing titles, dates, media, and sizes.
 Please include any supportive documentation including an artist’s statement and/or exhibition reviews.

-These materials may be emailed to firstname.lastname@example.org or mailed.
+These materials may be emailed to Jessica Willumson at email@example.com or mailed.
 Please mail non-returnable materials to: AMOCA, 399 N Garey Ave Pomona, CA 91767

 If you would like to share information about your collection with AMOCA’s Curatorial Staff, please follow these guidelines: Include a cover letter introducing yourself and a brief overview of the nature of your interest in working with the Museum (donating artwork, exhibiting your collection); information about your ceramic collection and its provenance.

-These materials may be emailed to email@example.com or mailed to the address below.
+These materials may be emailed to Jessica Willumson at firstname.lastname@example.org or mailed to the address below.

 Please mail non-returnable materials to: AMOCA, 399 N Garey Ave Pomona, CA 91767